lino-framework/book/docs/specs/tickets.rst

         ticket is being deployed.

-    .. attribute:: state

-        The state of this ticket.
-See :class:`TicketStates
-        <lino_xl.lib.tickets.choicelists.TicketStates>`

     .. attribute:: waiting_for

         What to do next.
 An unformatted one-line text which describes what this ticket is waiting for.

+    .. attribute:: state

+        The state of this ticket.
+See :class:`TicketStates`.

+    Relations to other tickets:

     .. attribute:: duplicate_of

-        A pointer to the ticket which is the cause of this ticket.
+        A pointer to another ticket which is regarded as the first occurence of the same problem.

         A ticket with a non-empty :attr:`duplicate_of` field can be called a "duplicate".
-The number of a duplicate is theoretically higher than the number of the ticket it duplicates.
+The number (primary key) of a duplicate is theoretically higher than the number of the ticket it duplicates.

         The :attr:`state` of a duplicate does not automatically become that of the duplicated ticket.
 Each ticket continues to have